Keizaal/Keizaal/index.md

 ### [Mysticism - A Magic Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/27839)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/27839/27839-1564552769-1829074082.png)

 Mysticism is an overhaul of Skyrim's magic.
-It make changes to existing vanilla spells as well as expanding to include some new and exciting spells.
+It make changes to existing Vanilla spells as well as expanding to include some new and exciting spells.
 The mod does a good job of integrating everything into the game in such a manner that it feels like a natural extension.
 None of the spells stick out much and it gives you a better progression from Noivce to Master.
 You actually *feel* like a Master when you get to that level and it opens up a lot of fun and powerful spells you can use that level.
-In vanilla Master spells were rather underwelming, in Mysticism they feel great.
+In Vanilla Master spells were rather underwelming, in Mysticism they feel great.

 ### [Adamant - A Perk Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/30191)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/30191/30191-1572896988-939425731.png)

-Adamant is Keizaal's perk overhaul and it aims to expands the perk trees and over some fun new playstyles without growing too bloated and straying away from the feel of the vanilla system.
+Adamant is Keizaal's perk overhaul and it aims to expands the perk trees and over some fun new playstyles without growing too bloated and straying away from the feel of the Vanilla system.
 Every tree has been given a proper facelift and a lot of the new perks push you to try new and interesting things.
-In the Heavy Armor three there is a branch dedicataed to building an Unarmed character, something that is nearly impossible in vanilla.
+In the Heavy Armor three there is a branch dedicataed to building an Unarmed character, something that is nearly impossible in Vanilla.
 In the Speech tree there are perks to help build a shout-focused character.
 These are only a few of the things you can do in Adamant.
 Additionally, Mysticism is integrated into Adamant, new spell types are given perks which helps to make the two mods feels nicely integrated and connected to the base game.

 ### [Blade and Blunt - A Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/34549)
 ![](https://staticdelivery.nexusmods.com/mods/1704/images/34549/34549-1586478221-885699905.png)